⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Finally, with the recent breakthroughs that have been made in AI over the last couple of years, the extensions market has been inundated with AI-powered tools that take their existing benefits up a notch and help us be more productive than ever.

-Now that we know how extensions can improve our productivity as developers, let’s jump into our list and check out 13 of the top extensions to boost our productivity.
+Let’s jump into our list and check out 15 of the top extensions to boost our productivity.

 Use AI to autocomplete your code.